Shades of Quality

 Read 10 min

-When we started the Quality Growth boutique in 1984, we set out to apply the tried and true approach of great investors, such as Warren Buffett and Charlie Munger, in a way that combines growth with downside protection.
+When we started the Quality Growth boutique in 1984, we set out to apply the tried and true approach of great investors, such as Warren Buffett and Charlie Munger, in a way that combines growth with downside management.
 At the time, most equity managers were defined as either growth or value; quality was a niche.
 Today, quality is a popular approach for a simple reason – it has worked.
 Investors now have access to a rainbow of strategies that are considered quality, many of which perform differently depending on the market environment..

 While investors may agree on the basic principles of quality investing, there are many subtleties and nuances in defining a quality company.
-In this paper, we outline our 5 quality convictions that may differ from other managers.
+In this paper, we outline our five quality convictions that may differ from other managers.

-I keep a copy of the book “Lessons From the Top*” on my desk and I re-visit it every time I have the urge to do something stupid.
+I keep a copy of the book “Lessons From the Top” on my desk and I re-visit it every time I have the urge to do something stupid.
 The book was published in the late 90’s and it is a series of profiles of the most popular CEO’s at the time.
-Not by design, but in hindsight, the book turned out to be a “who’s who” list of companies that blew up, or CEO‘s who committed fraud, or both – Bernie Ebbers (MCI Woldcom), Ken Lay (Enron), Steve Case (AOL) to name a few.
-It gets better, Rajat Gupta, the ex-Mckinsey CEO convicted for inside information, wrote the foreword.
+Not by design, but in hindsight, the book turned out to be a “who’s who” list of companies that blew up, or CEO‘s who committed fraud, or both – Bernie Ebbers (MCI WorldCom), Ken Lay (Enron), Steve Case (AOL) to name a few.
+It gets better, Rajat Gupta, the ex-McKinsey CEO convicted for inside information, wrote the foreword.

 The chapter on AOL is illustrative.
 In the early 90’s, AOL was the most promising internet company.
 It invested heavily in marketing by seeking to acquire customers through its ubiquitous CDs.
 Customers would install a CD in their computer to access the service using a dialup modem at a whooping speed of 56 kbps, slow enough to sip a cappuccino while waiting for a web page to download.
 AOL was an amalgamation of news, email, chat rooms and shopping.
 The brand was so popular that it became the inspiration for “You’ve Got Mail,” a blockbuster movie starring Tom Hanks and Meg Ryan.